 The parking area is not large.
 There’s room for maybe two dozen cars on a gravel surface, but this lot can get crazy with cars parking every which way to get a spot.

 The lot is at the very end of Sugar Hollow Road.
 You can’t miss it.
 The road just ends at the gravel parking area in Albemarle County.

 On your way, you’ll see peeks of the 47-acre Sugar Hollow Reservoir on the Moormans River.
-The reservoir is only for bank fishing.
-No swimming or motor boats.
+The reservoir is only for fishing.
+No swimming or boats.

 I did the two Sugar Hollow hikes on the same day.
-The parking area near the river dam is 2.5 hours from my home, so I thought it best to tackle both while in the area.
+The parking area near the dam is 2.5 hours from my home, so I wanted to tackle both while in the area.

 There is no signage for either hike.
 There is no sign with a trail name and certainly no sign indicating which way to go for the Blue Hole.
 Eek.

 Both hikes begin at a gate, but to get to Blue Hole, start at the silver gate on the east side of the parking area.
 This is the side closest to the entrance.